 This material must not be used for commercial purposes, or in any hospital or medical facility.
 Failure to comply may result in legal action.

-is a disease that causes amyloid to collect in your organs.
-Amyloid is a protein that builds up in tissues and organs.
-Your nervous system, brain, heart, or digestive system can all be affected.
-Amyloidosis can be local (in one body area) or systemic (in your whole body).
-Signs and symptoms can range from mild to severe.
+is a disease that causes an abnormal protein called amyloid to build up in your organs.
+Your heart, kidneys, liver, spleen, digestion, and nervous system can all be affected.
 Severe forms of amyloidosis can lead to organ failure and be life-threatening.

 Common signs and symptoms of amyloidosis: